Dr Chris Green

 Research Interests

-Performance writing, co-authorship, millennial precarity and aesthetics, friendship, labour and econmics, object orientated contemporary art, social practices.
+Performance writing, watery practices, co-authorship, millennial precarity and aesthetics, friendship, labour and economics, object orientated contemporary art, social practices.

 Teaching

-Performance art, site-based practices, collaboration and co-authorship, experimental writing, practice research, performance studies, art and politics.
+Performance art, site-based practices, gender and sexuality, collaboration and co-authorship, experimental writing, practice research, performance studies, art and politics.